Deprecated features for Windows client

 |Windows To Go||Windows To Go is no longer being developed.

-The feature does not support feature updates and therefore does not enable you to stay current.
+The feature doesn't support feature updates and therefore doesn't enable you to stay current.
 It also requires a specific type of USB that is no longer supported by many OEMs.

 |OneSync service||The OneSync service synchronizes data for the Mail, Calendar, and People apps.
 We've added a sync engine to the Outlook app that provides the same synchronization.||1809|